Creating a Dynamic Corporate Culture

 Shinko has been continuously taking the initiative in the support for balancing work and personal life.
 In addition to ongoing initiatives to enable all employees to take annual leave simultaneously and to strengthen restrictions on overtime work, Shinko is making efforts to expand various systems aimed at balancing work with childcare, nursing care, and medical treatment (including infertility treatment), and promoting initiatives to realize diverse and flexible work styles.

-Details about the Main Programs to Support Work-Life Balance are in the Sustainability Report.
+Main Programs to Support Work-Life Balance in the Shinko Group in Japan

 Going forward, we will continue to improve systems and foster a corporate culture that enables employees in a variety of circumstances to be active, no matter their life stage.